 Indians need the inner line permit (ILP) while the foreigners need the protected area permit (PAP).
 There must be at least two foreigners together for the permit.
 Its easier for the Indians.
 You need two passport photographs, a copy of your ID proof and pay a small fee of INR 25 for the same at the respective office in Delhi, Guwahati or Dibrugarh.
 Visit this link for more details.

 You can send a mail to email@example.com

 Sounds strange?
 Yes, even I wasn’t sure.
-Government departments are notoriously non tech-savvy.
+Government officials in India are notoriously non tech-savvy.
 But it does work.
 The person handling the mails is a certain Mr. Das at the Miao office.
 He is a nice person and very helpful.
 Make sure you provide all the details such as names of the visitors, dates and contact details in the mail so as to make the process quick.
 Once you reach Miao you have to visit the Forest office and produce your permits (Take a photo copy of the same).

 Expenses for visiting Namdapha:

 Now this is tricky.
 The last ATM is probably at Margherita or Ledo (Not sure about this).
 So you need to take enough money with you.
 There is a State Bank of India branch at Miao and in case you have an SBI account you may get something out there.
 So withdraw your money even before you enter Arunachal without taking any chance.
 Here are the potential expenses you need to keep in mind,

 • Transport: As mentioned already, local transport is expensive.
 Set aside a few thousand.

 • Accomodation: The Forest Rest House is a nice building which is amazingly cheap.
 We paid INR 250 for a room in the bungalow shown above and it was shared by three of us.